clloret/days/README.md

 Days is a simple Android app that helps to control event dates.

-This project also showcases MVP pattern with Mosby, Repository pattern, RXJava 2, Dagger 2, Room and Material Design.
+This project also showcases Clean Architecture, the MVP pattern with Mosby, Repository pattern, RXJava 2, Dagger 2, Room and Material Design.

 ## Features